 4 Holiday Budget Busters and How to Beat Them

-You get a gift; you give a gift.
+You get a gift.
+You give a gift.
 That’s just how it goes.
-Unfortunately, sometimes a friend or coworker will give you a gift, but they’re not on your list.
+Unfortunately, sometimes you’ll get a gift from a friend or coworker who’s not on your list—or in your budget.
 What’s a polite, etiquette-respecting person to do?

 How to beat this holiday budget buster: Put a little padding in your gift budget, like an extra $20 for any forgotten or surprise gift needs.
 Or buy a couple of small, meaningful presents, like a candle from a company who donates to a local food pantry, to have at the ready.
 This way, you’ll be prepared for those moments and can enjoy the spirit of giving—without wasting money on mindless trinkets.
 (Use our Christmas Present Planner to help you prep for all your gift buying this year.)